-The 5 Best Credit Card Processing Companies For Healthcare Payments & 5 Important Things To Look For
+The 7 Best Healthcare Credit Card Processing Companies For Medical Practices & 5 Important Concerns

-The right merchant account platform can provide, not only credit card processing, but solid payment security, industrious software integrations, and brand-friendly customer-facing communications.
-You definitely do not have to always piecemeal solutions together; finding a cohesive solution when it comes to healthcare payments can take a huge load off of your administration team.
-Keep reading as we discuss our top five solutions — and why we think they’ll make your healthcare office run a bit smoother!
+The right merchant account platform can provide not just credit card processing, but solid payment security, industrious software integrations, and brand-friendly customer-facing communications.
+Know that you do not have to piecemeal solutions together.
+Finding a cohesive healthcare payments solution can take a huge load off your administration team.

 Read more below to learn why we chose these options.

-Why Do You Need A Merchant Account For Medical Services?
+Why Do You Need Medical Credit Card Processing?

 Now more than ever, providing convenient and flexible ways for your patients to pay you is critical to doing business.
 TransUnion Healthcare recently released a report showing patients experienced an 11% hike in average out-of-pocket costs, and this trend continues to rise.
 That means patients are becoming the “principal payers” — and therefore a shift in thinking about payments in the medical office is critical to your success.

-Jonathan Wiik, the principal of healthcare strategy at TransUnion Healthcare had this to say in a recent statement:
+Jonathan Wiik, principal of healthcare strategy at TransUnion Healthcare, said the following in a recent statement:

 Given the increased payment responsibility, being able to determine a patients’ ability to pay is increasingly important for hospitals.
 In order to allow patients to focus on getting the care they need, healthcare providers need processes and tools in place to help patients meet their financial obligations and to establish funding mechanisms that will benefit both the patient and the provider.

-Payment processing for the healthcare office or wellness center needs to meet the unique challenges inherent in these industries, and the right merchant account can do that for you.
+Payment processing for the healthcare office or wellness center needs to meet the unique challenges inherent in these industries.
+The right merchant account can do that for you.

 Payment Security Is Issue #1